Concept (generic programming): Language use

 But the C# language has several constructs where the used type does not need to explicitly implement a defined interface, it is only required to match the respective pattern (however, these patterns are not called concepts).
 E.g. the foreach iteration statement allows the iterated object to be of any type, as long as it implements an appropriate GetEnumerator method.
 (Compare with the using statement which requires the resource to implement the System.IDisposable interface.)

 The Nim programming language implements concepts as a series of arbitrary compile-time boolean predicates.

 Another language implementing something very similar to concepts is Haskell, where the feature is called type classes.

+In the Go programming language, interfaces are the equivalent of concepts in C++, which define a set of method signatures.
+Unlike Java/C# interfaces where classes must declare that they implement the interface, types that satisfy these signatures implement the interface (implicitly).

 Examples

 Total ordering

 The total ordering concept describes the semantics of the < operator.

 A type is totally ordered when < is a binary predicate and satisfies the following properties: